TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe11_item_variants/README.md

 * `resources\assets\minecraftbyexample\models\item\mbe11_item_variants_xxx` -- for the models used to render the item variants
 * `resources\assets\minecraftbyexample\textures\items\mbe11_item_variants_layerx_xxx.png` -- textures used for the item rendering in layer 0 and layer 1

-The item will appear in the Miscellaneous tab in the creative inventory.
+The item will appear in the Brewing tab in the creative inventory.

 For background information on: